 Being a member of the Police or armed forces changes nothing as regards the VCRA if you will be purchasing them for private use at skirmishes.
 Firearms licence holders are also no more entitled than anyone else.
 The exception is if they are being purchased by a law enforcement organisation for training purposes.

 UKAPU members are encouraged to send an email to one of the addresses on our contact page if they are still unsure of how to comply with the VCRA.

 Most importantly to us skirmishers, it is an offence to brandish a replica firearm in a public place, or leave it in a place where it may be seen by the public.
 This still applies if the general shape of the replica can be deduced through its packaging, which is a very good reason to buy a gun case (also this will protect it in transit).
-You can use the original box that your replica came in, but these are bulky and of course have a picture of the gun on the outside which must be obscured.
+You can use the original box that your replica came in, but these are bulky and of course have a picture of a gun on the outside which must be obscured.
 When transporting an airsoft replica you must have a valid reason to have it in public (even when it is fully covered).
 Taking it to a game, or to a shop to fix it are examples of valid reasons.
 You should carry the contact number for the airsoft game manager so, if you are stopped, the police officer can verify that you are on your way to a game.
 Showing a replica in public will cause alarm and will help the people who want to ban our hobby.